Vrajshah0306/Tic-Tac-Toe/README.md

 ## Project Overview

 **Tic-Tac-Toe** is a simple web application that allows two players to play the classic Tic-Tac-Toe game.
 Players take turns marking a 3x3 grid with "X" and "O." The game tracks the score for both players and the number of draws.
-When a player wins, the game announces the winner, and the board is reset.
-Players can reset the board or the points at any time.
+When a player wins, the game announces the winner and highlights the winning boxes.
+The board is then reset, and players can choose to reset the points as well.
 The game provides a user-friendly interface and keeps track of the score and current turn.
+Additionally, players can toggle between two color schemes for the game board.

 ---